Uyat: How Shame Keeps Us Hostage

 Also in 2018, The Village Kazakhstan launched a special project with illustrations by eight Kazakhstani artists defining how they see uyat showing how old-fashioned and outdated are so-called uyatmen and their demands towards others.

-Then there was the brilliant TED talk by human rights activist Saule Mektepbayeva who proposed a contemporary redefinition of uyat.
+by human rights activist Saule Mektepbayeva who proposed a contemporary redefinition of uyat.
 “It should be uyat (shameful) to go to the wedding if the bride was kidnapped” she argues, and “shameful not to call the police if you hear how the neighbour beats up his wife.
 It should be shameful to shake hands with a person who is a tyrant at home, even if he is your good acquaintance…” Yet, for now, none of these things fall within the way Kazakhs typically see uyat.

 For Kazakhstan to become more progressive depends on its citizens agreeing to shift ‘shame’ in this direction.
 However, as long as uyat continues to legitimize outdated stigmas and stereotypes, it can only cause harm and stagnation and society’s most marginalized members will continue to be unprotected and vulnerable.